 The Hume Center for Writing and Speaking works with all Stanford students to help them develop rich and varied abilities in every aspect of writing and oral communication.
 In free individual sessions, Hume tutors help students get started on assignments; address and overcome writer's block or performance anxiety; learn strategies for revising, editing, and proofreading; and understand academic conventions in their fields.

-Hume Center Hours
+Hume Center Hours and Location

 Autumn Quarter Tutoring Dates

 Sunday, September 26 – Wednesday, December 8, 2021

 We're located on the southeast edge of the main quad, across from the Bing wing of Green Library, in Building 250.
 Come see us!